AIAANortheastern/GroundStation/README.markdown

         cd c:/Users/username/path/to/install/GroundStation

+1. Run this command to install the correct packages:

+        pip install -r requirements.txt

 1. Run the following command to actually run the application:

         python runserver.py

-1. Open up your favorite browser and go to the following link:
+1. Open up your favorite browser and go to the following link (or the provided link from the console):

 [localhost:8080](localhost:8080)